Indian court upholds ban on Muslim headscarf in classrooms in Karnataka state amid religious tensions

 Calling the issue a “pretext” to create a “climate” of fear, columnist Pratap Bhanu Mehta wrote in the Indian Express, “This debate is not about competing visions of secularism.
 It is about finding every pretext to institutionalize state sponsored cruelty.”

-Mohit Rao in Bangalore and Shams Irfan in Srinagar, India contributed reporting.
+Mohit Rao in Bangalore and Shams Irfan in Srinagar, India, contributed to this report.